dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 ## Shrinking through example

 In order to get a better understanding of shrinking I will develop a bit more the example described above.
-Full code example is available at https://github.com/dubzzz/fast-check/tree/master/example/contains
+Interactive code example is available on RunKit: https://runkit.com/dubzzz/contains-example

 The property we wanted to check was the following: